quasarframework/quasar/docs/src/pages/backend-and-api/firebase/install.md

 npm install firebase
 ```

-Next is the configuration of the firebase sdk for initiallizing your project via Firebase's [`initializeApp`](https://firebase.google.com/docs/reference/js/firebase.html#initialize-app) method.
+Next, configurethe Firebase sdk for initiallizing your project via Firebase's [`initializeApp`](https://firebase.google.com/docs/reference/js/firebase.html#initialize-app) method.
 This is where a Firebase application in the console will contain your sdk’s `firebaseConfig` object.

-::: tip You can get access to your firebase config object at any time by:
+::: tip You can get access to your Firebase config object at any time by:

 - Sign in to Firebase, then open your project.
 - Click the <q-icon name="settings" /> Settings icon, then select Project settings.